 Neglect is a form of abuse and is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Appendix 1 defines neglect in more detail.
+Section 8 provides the full definition.